wessenstam/gts2021-prep/basic/basic.rst

    - ``-d`` run as a Daemon in the background

 #.
 Using ``docker logs --follow Fiesta_App`` to see the console log of the container
 #.
-After the application has been started you will see something like the below
+After the application has been started you will see something like the below (approx. 2.5 minutes)

    .. figure:: images/8.png

 So the application has been started and the database can be received.

 .. warning::
     If the below error log lines are seen (**Unhandled rejection SequelizeConnectionError.....**), the database cannot be accessed.
 Possible first reason is that we have forgotten to change the IP address of the database, or the IP address is set wrongly.
+Check the IP address of the MariaDB server (via :fa:`bars` **-> Calm -> Applications -> your Application  -> Services -> MariaDB** ) and make the changes in **runapp.sh**, build the container again and start the container again.

     .. figure:: images/8a.png

 That means the application is running as a container.
-BUT if you would open the URL as mentioned in the screenshot on port 3000, of your dockerVM, you won't get any answer.
+BUT if you would open the URL as mentioned in the screenshot on port 3000, of your docker VM, you won't get any answer.
 The reason for this is that the IP address of the container is internal to the Docker environment.
 To make this work we have to tell the docker engine to "open" port 3000 to the outside world.

 #.
+Use <CTRL>+C to drop back to the prompt
+#.
 Stop the container running ``docker stop Fiesta_App``.
 This will stop the container and after that remove the container from the docker engine
 #.
 Now using the **-p 5000:3000** parameter in the ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0`` command we are telling the Docker Engine to expose port 5000 to the outside world.
 #.
 Wait till you see the same output in the logs as you have seen earlier (from the ``docker logs --follow Fiesta_App`` command) and open a browser.
 URL to be used is **\http://<IP-ADDRESS-DOCKER-VM>:5000/products**.
 Now you should see the Fiesta App and the data from the database.

    .. figure:: images/9.png

+#.
+Let's stop the docker container as we don't need it for now in the running state.
+Run ``docker stop Fiesta_App``.

 ------